Easing Partner Pain: Six Levels of Validation

 More than just listening, validation shows your loved one that you are present.

-If you have a loved one with mental illness, compassion fatigue can set in quickly.
-Of course you still love this person.
-Of course you are still committed to helping them get better.
+If you have a loved one with a mental illness, compassion fatigue can set in quickly.
+Of course, you still love this person.
+Of course, you are still committed to helping them get better.
 And you also may be wondering, "Exactly when will we not have to deal with all this anymore?"

 No one has the answer to when a mental illness will abate, or if it will abate at all.
-What we do know is the pain your loved one is experiencing - whether it is physical, mental, or both - is real.
+What we do know is the pain your loved one is experiencing—whether it is physical, mental, or both—is real.
 However, every person has a subjective experience when it comes to pain.
-For some people, they may function with a broken bone for weeks before realizing anything is wrong.
-For others, a small paper cut is agonizing.
+Some people may function with a broken bone for weeks before realizing anything is wrong.
+Others may agonize over a small paper cut.
 Your role as a supportive loved one is not to judge your partner's pain, but to accept it is real, and to validate the experience.

 A key point to understanding validation is to know that "validation" does not also mean "agreement."
 Validation simply means you are expressing to your loved one, "I can hear you telling me you are in pain, and it is okay to feel that way."

-Dr. Marsha Linehan, creator of dialectical behavior therapy (DBT), identified six levels of validation.
-Each level increases in difficulty, and if you only stay at a lower level with your loved one, it will still helpful.
-Dr. Linehan's work is focused on treating borderline personality disorder, but her treatment has been proven to work for a wide range of mental illnesses.
-Validation is not just for those with mental illness, however: everyone deserves to know they have been seen, heard, and loved, even when they are in pain.
+Marsha Linehan, the creator of dialectical behavior therapy (DBT), identified six levels of validation.
+Each level increases in difficulty, and if you only stay at a lower level with your loved one, it will still help.
+Linehan's work is focused on treating borderline personality disorder, but her treatment has been proven to work for a wide range of mental illnesses.
+Validation is not just for those with mental illness, however: Everyone deserves to know they have been seen, heard, and loved, even when they are in pain.